 No, it will never supplant the NFL as America’s go-to sport.
 Nor it will replace baseball, America’s pastime that appears to be on its deathbed.
-What it will do is become a sport perfect for gym rats, brutes, and anyone else looking to prove to anyone willing to watch that they, not the competition, have the best forearms and biggest biceps.
+What arm wrestling can do is carve out its own place in society.
+A sport perfect for gym rats, brutes, and anyone else looking to prove to anyone willing to watch that they, not the competition, have the best forearms and biggest biceps.

 At the World Championships, held in Las Vegas and televised nationally on ESPN2, the winner takes home roughly $25,000.
-Not enough to buy a new Porsche, 25 grand definitely pads the bank account, and more importantly, their fame and conquest is televised on national television for anyone willing to tune in.
-With each passing year, the publicity increases and so does the payday.
+That amount of money isn’t enough to buy a new Porsche, but what that win can do is priceless: cement one’s fame and legacy.
+And with each passing year, the publicity increases as does the payday.